KarynaMisnik/SQL-notes/README.md

 Rarely used today.

+<ins>Example:</ins> a desktop or mobile app with its own local database.

 ✅ Two-tier Architecture

 Client (user interface) ↔ Database Server.
+Clients connect directly to a database server.

-Example: A desktop app querying a database directly.
+<ins>Example:</ins> A desktop app querying a database directly, with a central
+database.

 ✅ Three-tier Architecture